yeganeh666/Maze/README.md

 3-Solve

-      Shows One Solution Of Game
+      Shows A Solution Of Game

 4-Next One